Actindo-AG/Documentation/POS/Operation/04_CompletePurchase.md

 <!---NEU-->
 ## Assign a price group

 A price group classifies different prices that apply to customers to whom the same pricing criteria are applied, for example members or business partners.
-For example, an assigned price group can reduce the price for specific offers.
-It is stored in the customer master data, so that some offers may cost less.
+For example, an assigned price group can reduce the price for a specific offer.
+The price group is stored in the customer master data, so that some offers may cost less.

 If your company supports this feature, the price will be automatically reduced for the customers concerned.
 You can also assign the price group manually.

 #### Prerequisites

-- A price group price has been assigned to the related offers.
+- A price group price has been assigned to the related offers, see [Create a price group for POS](../Integration/07_ManageOffers.md#create-a-price-group-for-pos).
 - A price group has been assigned to a customer.

-#### Procededure
+#### Procedure

 *Venduo POS > Sales > Select store and pay desk > Tab CASHPOINT*